wesbarnett/libgmxcpp/README.md

 ~~~{bash}
 make test
 ~~~

+Automated tests are performed [via Travis](https://travis-ci.org/wesbarnett/libgmxcpp) when new commits are pushed.
+Tests are in the "tests" directory.

 ##Example Program
 There is an example program in the "example" directory.
 Use "make" to compile it